Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Such a GUI is therefore neccesarily "modal" in that it has modes of operation in which the meaning of keystrokes possibly changes.
+Unlike a WIMP GUI where the screen is functionally divided into windows and subwindows, in a Modal GUI, functional division is over time.
+At any given time, one mode is painting to the entire screen, and at different times, different operational modes are running the UI.
 The advantage of a Modal kybd-only GUI is that it is simpler to design and simpler to use.
 Engineering apps such as CAD tools and developer tools